BizTalk Document Mapping – Mass Copy Functoid

 • May provide a performance benefit, as each source and destination elements do not require a 1:1 detailed mapping on all subsequent schema nodes, requiring fewer XSLT code instructions to be interpreted and executed at runtime.
 Very useful when XML structures in source and destination schemas are compatible (identical).

-• Allows large structure to be mapped quickly on design time
+• Allows a large structure to be mapped quickly during design time

-• Very useful when the destination is defined as an <xs:any> type, Mass Copy Functoid can be performed only with the node level, not with the fields level.
+• Very useful when the destination is defined as an <xs:any> type.
+Mass Copy Functoid can be performed only at the node level, not at the field level.
 So the node containing the <ANY> field has to be mapped.

 Problems/Limitations